 I personally think it's just always nicer to leave any pitch on a more positive or open-ended note, and this strategy may leave you with something gained rather than nothing at all.

 In fact, I know one blogger who often jumps back in and helps those who thank her for her consideration, as she knows these people aren't just using her.
 And, I think there's truth to this.

 DO seek permission before you add book reviewers to your email list.

 This is one of my biggest pet peeves.
 It is both impolite and illegal to just add a book reviewer to your email list!
 This happens to me all the time, and I ALWAYS unsubscribe and report it as spam.
 We all know how it feels to get emails for which we didn't sign up, and it's not good.

 I think it's totally cool to say to someone with whom you have connected: "If you want to keep tabs on my new book, subscribe to my email list," to try to get some leads.
 But, it's NOT ok to just add someone to your list.
 And I really don't think it will help you get any more book reviews at the end of the day.

 Everyone gets A LOT of emails every day and, for most book reviewers, this isn't their full-time job.
 When I receive an email with a few carefully crafted sentences and strategically placed links, I read the whole thing.
 When I receive a page or more of text, I may scan it for five seconds before I get overwhelmed and decline the pitch.
 And I can't tell you how many LONG pitches I receive!

-If you then want to link to your author bio or a full plot summary, that’s cool, but large blocks of text are really overwhelming and thus, not a persuasive way to obtain more book reviews.
+If you then want to link to your author bio or a full plot summary, that's cool, but large blocks of text in an email are really overwhelming and thus, not a persuasive way to obtain more book reviews.